jacebenson/jace.pro/content/post/2020-03-27-now-experience-notes/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

+I've decided to mess with the now-experience thing.
+I don't think it's ready.
+I've only seen one talk about it on Knowledge20 [here by Wolfgang Wedemeyer](https://events.servicenow.com/widget/servicenow/knowledge2020/myagenda/session/1579800994423001T4Sz)

 1. Checked version of node; `node --version` it's at 12.16.1
 1. Checked version of npm; `npm --version` it's at 6.13.4 (however there's a upgrade to 6.14.4)
 1. Checked version of now-cli; `now-cli --version` it's at 17.0.2